zephyrproject-rtos/zephyr/doc/kernel/libc/index.rst

 The second one is `newlib`_, a complete C library implementation written for embedded systems.
 Newlib is separate open source project and is not included in source code form with Zephyr.
-Instead, the :ref:`zephyr_sdk` comes with a precompiled library for each supported architecture (:file:`libc.a` and :file:`libm.a`).
+Instead, the :ref:`toolchain_zephyr_sdk` comes with a precompiled library for each supported architecture (:file:`libc.a` and :file:`libm.a`).
 Other 3rd-party toolchains, such as :ref:`toolchain_gnuarmemb`, also bundle newlib as a precompiled library.